 "There was a high-strung moral panic over horror films in the 1980s that came out of larger parental and religious concerns about popular youth culture," Corupe told Salon by email.
 "Slasher movies came under significant scrutiny, but heavy metal music, role playing games and even children's toys and cartoons were also targeted as having a supposed demonic or corrupting influence on children and teenagers of the era.
 Some believed that they had to protect their children from the devilish forces lurking in every LP record groove and VHS rental case."

 Brad Jones, a culture commentator known to horror fans and film buffs for his popular online series The Cinema Snob, said he often heard moral objections to gory films while growing up around a religious community.
 "It was the same crowd, and would be doing the same thing, with heavy metal music or rock music," he recalled.
-But Siskel and Ebert weren't right-wing Christians.
+Adding to that was the moral outrage of film critics like Siskel and Ebert, who weren't right-wing Christians.
 They had felt inundated with slasher films over the previous few years, Jones suggests, and picked this one to attack.

 "A lot of these movies were kind of new, at least to the mainstream," Jones said.
 "There had certainly been gory horror before, but after 'Halloween' and 'Friday the 13th' [released in 1980], you definitely saw a very mainstream upswing of a lot of these slasher movies."